rust-lang/cargo/src/doc/src/reference/registry-index.md

     // An unsigned 32-bit integer value indicating the schema version of this
     // entry.
     //
-    // If this not specified, it should be interpreted as the default of 1.
+    // If this is not specified, it should be interpreted as the default of 1.
     //
     // Cargo (starting with version 1.51) will ignore versions it does not
     // recognize.
 This provides a method to safely introduce changes to index